dagster-io/dagster/docs/docs-beta/docs/integrations/dbt.md

 <aside className="rounded-lg">

 Are you looking to learn more on running Dagster with dbt?
-Explore the <a href="https://courses.dagster.io/courses/dagster-dbt">Dagster University dbt course</a>.
+Explore the [Dagster University dbt course](https://courses.dagster.io/courses/dagster-dbt).

 </aside>